renggli/dart-xml/README.md

 - While attributes can be defined from within the element, for simplicity there is also an argument `attributes:` that takes a map to define simple name-value pairs.
 - Furthermore, we can provide a URI as the namespace of the element using `namespace:` and declare new namespace prefixes using `namespaces:`.
 For details see the documentation of the method.

 The builder pattern allows you to easily extract repeated parts into specific methods.
-In the example above, one could put the part that writes a book into a separate method as follows:
+In the example above, one could put the part writing a book into a separate method as follows:

 ```dart
 void buildBook(XmlBuilder builder, String title, String language, num price) {